 Top 10 Bosnian War Facts

-- The state of affairs in Bosnia and Herzegovina began declining when politics became chaotic with the rapid decline of the Yugoslavian economy.
-Also playing a role was the collapse of communism and a structured government and various ethnic groups vying for control of the area.
-The Serbs, Muslims and Croats living in Bosnia each desired to appropriate Bosnia and Herzegovina’s territory for their own countries and take control of the government and political field.
+- In the 1980s the decline of the Yugoslavian economy began to affect the state of affairs in Bosnia and Herzegovina.
+People wanted to see the end of communism, and various ethnic groups were vying for control of the area.
+By the early 1990s, the Serbs, Muslims and Croats living in Bosnia each desired to appropriate Bosnia and Herzegovina’s territory for their own countries and take control of the government and political field.

-- Bosnian Croats and Muslims feared that Milošević, the leader of the Socialist Party of Serbia, would take their land, so they called for the independence of Herzeg-Bosnia.
-The Serbs, however, had the same idea.
-Bosnia and Herzegovina’s independence was declared on March 3, 1992, and was recognized by the U.S. and the European Community on April 6, 1992.
+- Bosnian Croats and Muslims feared that Serbian president Slobodan Milošević, the leader of the Socialist Party of Serbia, would take their land, so they called for the independence of Herzeg-Bosnia.
+Bosnia and Herzegovina declared its independence on March 3, 1992.
+It was recognized by the U.S. and the European Community on April 7, 1992.

-- Bosnian Serbs began ethnic cleansing of large areas occupied by non-Serbs.
+- Bosnian Serbs began the ethnic cleansing of large areas occupied by non-Serbs, primarily Muslims.
 The genocide destroyed entire villages and thousands of Bosnians were forced out of their homes and taken to detention camps where they were raped, tortured, deported or killed.
-The Serbians used rape in the Bosnian War as a tactic to destroy relationships, families and communities.
+The Serbians used rape in the Bosnian War as a tactic to increase terror.

-- One of the most lethal Bosnian War facts came when Gen. Ratko Mladic led Serbian troops in capturing Srebrenica, previously declared by the U.N. as a safe area, and killed almost 8,000 Muslim men.
-The U.N. later indicted Radovan Karadžić, orchestrator of the attack on Sarajevo, and General Mladic for genocidal war crimes.
+- One of the most lethal Bosnian War facts came when Gen. Ratko Mladic led Serbian troops in capturing Srebrenica and killed more than 8,000 Muslims.
+Srebrenica had been previously declared by the U.N. as a safe area.
+The U.N. later indicted Radovan Karadžić, the orchestrator of the attack on Sarajevo, and General Mladic for genocidal war crimes.

-- The Bosnian government was prohibited from providing updated and necessary weaponry that the Serbian and Croatian armies maintained due to an international arms embargo imposed throughout the Bosnian War.
+- The Bosnian government was unable to access updated and necessary weaponry that the Serbian and Croatian armies maintained due to an international arms embargo imposed throughout the Bosnian War.

-- After NATO’s negotiations in Dayton, Ohio, in 1995, a final ceasefire was imposed and declared to bring an end to the Bosnian War.
-NATO enforced this through air strikes until the leaders agreed to the ceasefire and signed the Dayton Peace Accords in Paris on Dec.
+- After NATO’s negotiations in Dayton, Ohio, in 1995, a final peace agreement was imposed and declared to bring an end to the Bosnian War.
+NATO enforced this through airstrikes until the leaders agreed to the ceasefire and signed the Dayton Peace Accords in Paris on Dec.
 14, 1995.
-The agreement allowed for a NATO peacekeeping enforcement group to maintain a permanent presence and oversight in the country.

 - Throughout the Bosnian War, more than 250,000 people lost their lives and many more were displaced from their homes.